junxit/us-congress-bills-115/derived/amendments.md

 ### 22 U.S.C. § 304

-> in the section heading, by striking “Annual report on embassy construction costs” and inserting “Quarterly report on overseas capital construction projects”; and
+> in the section heading , by striking “Annual report on embassy construction costs” and inserting “Quarterly report on overseas capital construction projects”; and

 | | |
 |---|---|